 According to EPA, the 2023 Kona Electric is eligible for USD 7,500 federal tax credits just like all previous models, but this applies to only those customers who “entered into a written binding contract to purchase” before August 16, 2022.

 The 2023 Hyundai Kona Electric is now on sale in the U.S. Several dealers have the new model on their websites.
 The updated EV hasn’t appeared on Hyundai’s website/configurator, but looks like it is available at local dealerships.

 Hyundai Motor Company (HMC), which sells Hyundai and Genesis brand cars, delivered some 20,000 EVs in the U.S. market in 2021, CEO Jaehoon Chang revealed at the 2022 CEO Investor Day (March 2, 2022).
 By 2026, HMC aims to increase EV sales in the U.S. to 220,000 units, which would be an eleven-fold growth from 2021.
 Its sales target for 2030 is a whopping half a million units, 530,000 to be precise.
 Aiming to be a dominant player in the EV market, this company aspires EVs to account for 58% of its total sales volume and take 11% of the total EV market share in America.

-The ambitious goals will need a lot of changes at HMC, most importantly a significant expansion of its EV line-up.
-The company plans to introduce 17 new pure electric vehicles by 2030, and 11 of them will be Hyundais.
-According to a South Korean report, the 11 upcoming Hyundai electric vehicles will include the next-gen 2023 Hyundai Kona Electric.
+The ambitious goals will need a lot of changes at HMC, most importantly, a significant expansion of its EV line-up.
+The company plans to introduce 17 new pure-electric vehicles by 2030, and 11 will be Hyundais.
+The 11 upcoming Hyundai electric vehicles will include the next-gen 2024 Hyundai Kona Electric.

-The US-spec new Hyundai Kona EV returns a range of up to 258 miles (EPA est.).
+The U.S.-spec new Hyundai Kona EV returns an EPA-est. range of 258 miles.